 Also Read: Must have features in Credit Card

 3. Delay paying your credit card bill until the last few days

-This is the next vital step how to make money from credit cards? – pay the bills at the RIGHT time!!
+This is the next vital step make money from credit cards – pay the bills at the RIGHT time!!
 Earlier, I used to settle my credit card bills soon after I make a purchase.
 But, as I realized how much I can earn with additional interest, I delay my payments until the last days.
 If my due date is the 15th of a month, I don’t pay until the 13th or 14th; so that I can earn savings account interest during the grace period as well.
 With net banking and mobile banking, payments are cleared in seconds, so there is no worry of cheques not clearing on time or national holidays!!